EdgeLake/edgelake.github.io/docs/getting_started/fast_deployment.md

 <li>Detach from CLI - <code class="language-shell">ctrl-d</code></li>
 </ol>
 **Note**: The TCP IP and Port (in the example - `45.79.74.39:32048`) is used as the Network Identifier, which will be referenced by all members nodes that are assigned to this (test) network.

 This IP and Port is assigned to the attribute called LEDGER_CONN on each peer node.

 ### Operator Node(s)
-The following steps can be used for both operator nodes, any differences would are specified in the correlated step.
+The following configuration steps can be used for each deployed operator.
 <ol start="1">
     <li>cd into docker-compose directory</li>
     <li>Update the params in <a href="https://github.com/EdgeLake/docker-compose/blob/main/docker_makefile/edgelake_operator.env" target="_blank">docker_makefile/edgelake_operator.env</a>
         <ul style="padding-left: 20px;">Key Params:
             <li>NODE_NAME - each operator should have unique value</li>
             <li>COMPANY_NAME</li>
-            <li>LEDGER_CONN - should be set to the TCP connection for Master Node</li>
+            <li>LEDGER_CONN - should be set to the TCP connection of the Master Node (the value 45.79.74.39:32048 using the Master Node deployment example above)</li>
-            <li>CLUSTER_NAME - each operator should have unique value</li>
+            <li>CLUSTER_NAME - each operator should have unique cluster name</li>
             <li>DEFAULT_DBMS - should be the same on both operators</li>
-            <li>ENABLE_MQTT - for demo we recommend to enabling MQTT to accept data from third-party broker</li>
+            <li>ENABLE_MQTT - true value allows to publish data on the node as if the node is an MQTT broker</li>
             <li>MSG_DBMS - should be set to the same value as DEFAULT_DBMS</li>
-            <li>If you run multiple operators on the same machine, make sure they each have unique port values</li>
+            <li><b>Note: to deploy multiple operators on the same machine, make sure each operator is configured with unique port values</b></li>
         </ul>
     </li>
     <li> Start Node